Sparse bounds for maximal triangle and bilinear spherical averaging operators: Introduction

 for some $\eta_1, \eta_2 > 0$ for each $(1/p, 1/q, 1/r)$ in the interior of $\mf{B}$.
 Then for each $(1/p, 1/q, 1/r)$ with $r \geq p,q$ and $r > 1$ in the interior of $\mf{B}$ we have the sparse form bound

-\end{theorem} The comments in Section \ref{secFullMax} indicate how the sparse bounds for $\tful$ in Theorem \ref{thm0} are obtained and outline how sparse bounds $\lful$ can be similarly obtained provided the appropriate continuity estimates are available.
+for all $f,g,h$ bounded and compactly supported, where the supremum is taken over all sparse families. \end{theorem} Notably absent in Theorem \ref{thm0} are sparse bounds for $\tful$ due to lack of continuity estimates.
+In Section \ref{secFullMax} we indicate how to obtain sparse bounds for $\tful$, assuming continuity estimates, and outline how sparse bounds $\lful$ can be similarly obtained provided the appropriate continuity estimates are available.
 The corresponding theorem is: \begin{theorem} Let $L_t$ be a bilinear convolution with a compactly supported finite Borel measure $\mu$, and let $\mf{B_{\star}}$ be the \textit{boundedness set} of all triples $(1/p, 1/q, 1/r)$ such that

 where $L_{\star, t}$ is the corresponding unit-scale maximal operator.
 Suppose that $\mf{B}_\star$ has nonempty interior and that $L_{\star, t}$ satisfies an $L^p$-continuity estimate